-In the Table "Operating Surplus" below the operating budget (capital grants revenue and expenditure excluded) forecasted for the 2020/2021 financial year reflects an operating surplus of R84.2 million, and after taking non-cash items and cash items such as the redemption of loans and provisions into consideration a cash funded operating surplus of R59.7 million is projected for the 2020/2021 financial year.
-This position should change into a more balanced budget and a cash funded operating surplus in 2024/2025 to the amount of R190.4 million - after taking non-cash items and cash items and cash items such as the redemption of loans and provisions into consideration.
+In the table below, the operating budget (capital grants revenue and expenditure excluded) forecasted for the 2021/22 financial year reflects an operating surplus of R44.6 million.
+This position should change into a more balanced budget and an operating surplus in 2025/26 to the amount of R103.8million.